-How New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo
+New accounts detail how New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo

 That person said that staff’s tasks — including scheduling testing, entering results and reaching out to patients to share those results — were regularly interrupted to assist those with priority status.

-The identities of those who were part of the system were closely held by a top assistant to Zucker, the state health commissioner, according to the two individuals.
+The identities of those who were part of the system were closely held by a top assistant to Howard Zucker, the state health commissioner, according to the two individuals.

-Holmes, the Department of Health spokesman, did not respond to questions about the role that Zucker or his assistant played in process.
+Holmes, the Department of Health spokesman, did not respond to questions about the role that Zucker or his assistant played in the process.

 Azzopardi said that any priority system “was built by those in charge of running the sites and the Governor had no knowledge that tests were being prioritized at those sites.”